google/tracing-framework/docs/call_tracing.md

 ## Capturing Call Traces

-Once you've instrumented your Javascript with one of the above methods, you can capture your data.
+Once you've instrumented your JavaScript with one of the above methods, you can capture your data.

 TODO: future versions will have a fancy UI, maybe.